ros2/design/articles/150_ros_command_line_arguments.md

 ros2 run some_package some_ros_executable --ros-args -e "/foo/bar"
 ```

-As is, this enclave assignment applies to each and every context that `some_ros_executable` spawns unless explicitly ignored in code or overridden via security environment variables.
+As is, this enclave assignment applies to each and every Domain Participant that `some_ros_executable` spawns unless explicitly ignored in code or overridden via security environment variables.

 ## Implementation